 If you don’t take antibiotics, then strep throat can be contagious for about 2-3 weeks.
-However, if you have taken antibiotics, then normally you’ll not be contagious after 24 to 36 hours of initiating antibiotic therapy.
+However, if you have taken antibiotics, then normally you’ll not be contagious after 24 to 36 hours of initiating antibiotic therapy (12).

 Antibiotics For Strep Throat

-In most cases, your doctor will prescribe you to take antibiotics for nearly 10 days.
+In most cases, your doctor will ask you to take antibiotics for nearly 10 days.
 Your doctor may also give you a single shot of penicillin.

 I have often seen people who stop taking medications after seeing signs of improvement.
-Even, I have done this many times when I was a kid.
 Have you ever done this?

-In some cases, untreated strep throat has led to complications like kidney disorder and rheumatic fever.
+In some cases, untreated strep throat has led to complications like kidney disorder (18) and rheumatic fever (19).
 You better finish the entire prescription of antibiotics, so that you don’t have to face repercussions.

-If you have common sore throat caused due to virus, then only home remedies could help you to get rid of it.
-However, if you’re infected with strep then you need to undergo strep throat treatment to avoid aforementioned complications.
+If you have a common sore throat caused due to a virus, then only the home remedies could help you to get rid of it.
+However, if you’re infected with strep then you need to undergo proper strep throat treatment to avoid aforementioned complications.

-According to National Institutes of Health, following home remedies may help you to ease your symptoms.
+As per National Institutes of Health, following are some home remedies that may whelp you to relieve your symptoms.

 1. Delicious Honey May Knock Out Strep Bacteria

-According to the NIH, if you drinking warm tea with honey, it can help you reduce the signs of strep throat and give you relief.
-Some preliminary studies have shown that honey may possess bacteria-fighting properties.
-However, it’s not known whether it can combat Streptococcus pyogenes bacteria or not.
+According to the NIH, if you drinking warm tea with honey, it can help you reduce the signs of strep throat and can you relief.

 I have tried drinking ginger tea mixed with honey and a teaspoon of lemon juice and it has worked for me in easing the pain.